mind-inria/mri-nufft/docs/paper-joss/paper.md

 ![MRI-NUFFT as an interface for non-Cartesian MRI](../_static/mri-nufft-scheme.svg){width=10cm}

 ## NUFFT Library compatibility
-MRI-NUFFT is compatible with the following NUFFT librairies: FINUFFT[@barnett_nufft_2019][@barnett_aliasing_2020], CUFINUFFT[@shih_cufinufft_2021], gpuNUFFT[@knoll_gpunufft_2014], TorchKbNufft[@muckley_torchkbnufft_2020], pyNFFT, sigpy[@ong_frank_sigpy_2019] and BART[@uecker_berkley_2015].
+MRI-NUFFT is compatible with the following NUFFT librairies: finufft[@barnett_nufft_2019][@barnett_aliasing_2020], cufinufft[@shih_cufinufft_2021], gpuNUFFT[@knoll_gpunufft_2014], TorchKbNufft[@muckley_torchkbnufft_2020], pyNFFT, SigPy[@ong_frank_sigpy_2019] and BART[@uecker_berkley_2015].
 Using our [benchmark](https://github.com/mind-inria/mri-nufft-benchmark/) we can also determine which NUFFT implementation provides the best performances both in term of computation time and memory footprint.
-At the time of writing, cufinufft and gpunufft provide the best performances by leveraging CUDA acceleration.
+At the time of writing, cufinufft and gpuNUFFT provide the best performances by leveraging CUDA acceleration.
 MRI-NUFFT supports as well standard array libraries (NumPy, CuPy, PyTorch, TensorFlow, etc.) and optimizes data copies, relying on the array-API standard.
 It also provides several enhancements on top of these backends, notably an optimized 2.5D NUFFT (for stacks of 2D non uniform trajectories, commonly used in MRI), and a data-consistency term for iterative reconstruction ($\mathcal{F}_\Omega^*(\mathcal{F}_\Omega x - y)$).

 ## Extended Fourier Model
-MRI-NUFFT provides a physical model of the MRI acquisition processus, including multi-coil acquisition and static-field inhomogeneities.
+MRI-NUFFT provides a physical model of the MRI acquisition process, including multi-coil acquisition and static-field inhomogeneities.
 This model is compatible with the NUFFT libraries, and can be used to simulate the acquisition of MRI data, or to reconstruct data from a given set of measurements.
-Namely we provide a linear operator that encapsulates the forward and adjoint NUFFT operators, the coil sensitivity maps and (optionnaly) the static field inhomogeneities.
+Namely we provide a linear operator that encapsulates the forward and adjoint NUFFT operators, the coil sensitivity maps and (optionally) the static field inhomogeneities.
 The forward model is described by the following equation:
 $$y(\boldsymbol{\nu}_i) = \sum_{j=1}^N x(\boldsymbol{u}_j) e^{-2\imath\pi\boldsymbol{u}_j\cdot\boldsymbol{\nu_i}} + n_i, \quad i=1,\dots,M$$
 where:
 $x(\boldsymbol{u})$ is the spatially varying image contrast acquired; $y_1, \dots, y_M$ are the sampled points at frequency locations;  $\Omega=\lbrace \boldsymbol{\nu}_1, \dots, \boldsymbol{\nu}_M \in [-1/2, 1/2]^d\rbrace$; $\boldsymbol{u}_j$ are the $N$ spatial locations of image voxels, and $n_i$ is a zero-mean complex-valued Gaussian noise, modeling the thermal noise of the scanner.